Water, Mood & Memory + 6 Easy Hydration Habits

 What's Going on in Your Head?

 Your brain is the supercomputer for your whole body.
-This powerful machine not only regulates the beat of your heart and breathing, your ability to see, hear, speak, smell and move, it also helps dictate our moods and preserve our memories throughout our lives.
+This powerful machine not only regulates cardiovascular function, but our ability to see, hear, speak, smell and move.
+It also helps dictate our moods and preserve our memories throughout our lives.

 Eating well certainly helps this critical organ do its demanding jobs optimally.
 But what about drinking water?
 Before I set my clients up with any nutritional regime, I always check their hydration status.

 This basic nutrient can't be underestimated.
-Let's find out why -- especially as it pertains to the vital impact on two vulnerable conditions: your mood and your memory.
+Let's find out why -- especially as it pertains to two vulnerable conditions: your mood and your memory.

 Our brains are made up of about 75% water.
 This basic nutrient keeps our brain cells plump and juicy and helps our neurotransmitters stay in good communication with each other.
-It also helps transport all those delicious nutrients we eat straight up into our hungry headspace.
+It also helps transport all those delicious nutrients we eat straight up into our head.